StarPlayrX/bigmac/README.md

 * Updated on December 14, 2020 for macOS 11.1 (20C69)
 * Proudly Supporting Mac Pros 2008, 2009, 2010, 2012 (3,1 4,1 5,1) and equivalent Xserves
 * Do you have an old Mac Pro or Xserve and would like to Donate it?
 Please let us know, thank you!
-* bigmac1.1 Copyright 2020 by Todd Bruss | NiceMac LLC
+* bigmac1.1 Copyright © 2020 by Todd Bruss | NiceMac LLC - All Rights Reserved
 * A Big Mac is better than a New Mac.
 Please donate to [NiceMac LLC](https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ)